 It was a brilliant day where everything clicked perfectly.
 The next weekend John Markel and Dave McGivern climbed the route, but had to bivi when one of their route choices proved complicated.
 As far as I know, it has not had another ascent.
 Dugan was into Dire Straits at the time, so we dubbed it “Local Hero”.

 Carpathian was also the scene of an August 1977 climbing accident where 3 climbers died in a fall.
-The climbers names were Don Pahlke, Jeff Modeller and Linda Hesting.
+The climbers names were Don Pahlke, Jeff Moeller and Linda Hesting.
 You can read more about the accident here.
 Don Pahlke was an accomplished climber who was on the team that the first winter ascent of Mt.
 Blackburn in 1975.
 Jeff Moeller was from the suburbs of Philadelphia and had done a fair bit of climbing.
 He had just been accepted into Harvard Law School and was in Alaska for a 2 month climbing vacation when his life was cut short.

 For more online sources check out:

 And a final note… just to put these photos of sunny glaciers in perspective: This area sees an average annual precipitation of 197 inches of rain and 241 inches of snowfall.
 That’s more than 16 feet of rain and 17 feet of snow!
 Needless to say take the weather into account when planning to head up there.
 This is what it usually looks like up there: